-Doctors, nurses, social workers, physical therapists, nutritionists, and a number of others might all be involved in treating your fatigue.
-Education and counseling are part of helping you learn how to save energy, reduce stress, and distract yourself from the fatigue.
+Doctors, nurses, social workers, physical therapists, nutritionists, and a number of others might be involved in treating your fatigue.
+Education and counseling can be important parts of helping you learn how to save energy, reduce stress, and distract yourself from the fatigue.

 Fatigue is often caused by more than one problem.
-Treating a certain problem, like anemia, might make you feel better, but other things may still need to be done.
+Treating a certain problem, like anemia, might make you feel better, but other things may need to be done, too.
 For this reason your health care team might have you try many different things to help manage your fatigue.

-Sometimes it’s hard even for the doctor to figure out exactly what’s causing a person’s fatigue.
-Still, a program of regular exercise, managing your stress, and finding ways to deal with anxiety and depression seem to help most people deal with fatigue.
-Treating sleep problems and correcting nutrition problems can help fatigue, too.
-Keep in mind that it may take up to 8 weeks of treatment before you notice your fatigue getting better, but for some people it happens faster.
+It can be hard even for the doctor to figure out exactly what’s causing your fatigue.
+Still, a program of regular exercise, managing your stress, and finding ways to deal with anxiety and depression seem to help most people.
+Treating sleep problems and correcting nutrition problems also help fatigue.
+Keep in mind that it can take up to 8 weeks of treatment before you notice your fatigue getting better, though for some people it could happen faster.

 Save your energy

 Conserving (or saving) energy is one way to make sure you have enough energy to do what needs to be done each day.
 You may need to accept the fact that you can’t do everything you want to do.
 Each day, decide which things are the most important to you and focus on those tasks.
 Do things slowly, so that you won’t use too much energy at once.
 Let others help you.
 This can help them feel useful and get your tasks done, too.

 Sometimes feeling tired can become so discouraging and frustrating that it’s easy to let it become all you think about.
 Try to distract yourself with other things, like listening to music, having relaxing visits with friends or family, or reading a book.
 These things can give you an escape from your fatigue without using up too much energy.